rackerlabs/support-how-to/content/cloud-servers/increase-size-of-cloud-boot-from-volume-server-system-disk.md

        *

 6. Record the value that is returned in the `id` field.
-While this value is usually the same as as the `volumeId`, we recommend that you verify that this is the case.
+While this value is usually the same as the `volumeId`, we recommend that you verify that this is the case.

 7. Next, use the following steps to detach the volume by using the Pitchfork API call **Unattach Volume From Server**:

    1. Click **DELETE**.
-   2. Enter your the UUID of your server and the `id` from the response to the previous API call.
+   2. Enter the UUID of your server and the `id` from the response to the previous API call.
    3. Click **Send API Call** to detach the volume.